 LEXINGTON, Ky.
-(April.
-21, 2022) — From Tuesday, April 19, through finals week, the University of Kentucky’s Recycling Program will place Give & Go Donation Stations in all residence hall lobbies — offering students a convenient opportunity to donate items as they prepare to leave campus for the summer.
+(Nov.
+19, 2021) — From Nov.
+20 through finals week, the University of Kentucky’s Recycling Program will place Give & Go Donation Stations at all the residence halls’ lobbies — offering students a convenient opportunity to donate items as they prepare to leave campus for the holiday break

 Students are encouraged to donate items such as clothing, shoes, bedding, unused toiletries, household items, decor and nonperishable food.
 Items will be donated to Goodwill except for nonperishable food, which will be donated to the Big Blue Pantry to help fellow students.